 When ON will always add , (3), (4)… onto the end of files if the same name appears in the transfer folder already instead of using the existing file for functions like ‘Spot to Track.

-NOTE: We don’t recommend turning this OFF if using an older version of Pro Tools cuz on next launch it might say some of these files are missing
+NOTE: We don’t recommend turning this OFF ever as old versions of Pro Tools on next launch it might say some files are missing.

 Reference File When Possible

 You must understand this setting fully before using it so that we don’t get hundreds of tech support emails asking why some files copy and others don’t.

 When RFWP is ON it will try to Reference the original file location instead of running thru SRC and copying the file to the set Transfer Path.
 It’s a faster way of working cuz minimal copying is done, but in some cases they must be copied also so files will be scattered all over the place that you will need to condense later on.

 - All selected regions will NEVER be referenced and will still be copied to the set Transfer Path UNLESS spotting with handles ON.

 - If Process Panel Plugins are Enabled, files will also still be copied and if the pitch slider is engaged a copy will be also be made.

 - Also, spotting with handles with the pitch slider will NOT show the correct region since this is calculated based on destination SR still.